guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 The firmware contains the tested Titan Noir Max HID descriptor and button map.
 Your specific token lives in the `secrets.yaml`, not in the shareable source.

+Mrmachine already captured and mapped an original Titan Noir Max remote.
+We do not need to learn its buttons, HID descriptor, names or Home Assistant entities.
+That has already been done for us by mrmachine.

+** The only per-remote value we must acquire is the original remote's 15-byte BLE wake token.

 ## Installing This Software on ESP32

 1. Clone or copy this directory to your computer.
    (Under MacOS, compiling works better if directory is on desktop.)

    Create a virtual environment, and install the pinned tools:

    On macOS or Linux, cd to directory of this project.
 You can readily do so by type "cd " and then dragging your director into terminal.